shaigeva/shaigeva.github.io/shai_site/content/posts/ai_frameworks/01_why_ai_frameworks.md

 If tests on a general codebase are hard, let's have a design that guarantees our codebases can be tested.
 If we need to avoid leaking information, we probably need to address that.

+It's difficult enough to solve these issues if we "own" the tech stack and design.
+If we don't, it just becomes exponentially more difficult.

 We need to understand what AI needs, and give it that, instead of trying to have it "just work" on whatever arbitrary code base we happen to have.